 - Establish setback distances from neighbors.

-Although odor from open lots is highly subject to climate changes.
-A number of things that can be done.
+Although odor from open lots is highly subject to changes in the weather, there are a number of things that can be done to minimize odors.
 Dust from feedlots is a primary concern because dust can absorb and concentrate odor compounds.
 Dust can also be carried long distances by wind, and tends to stay closer to the ground than gaseous odor compounds.
 Other odors can come from decaying organic matter.

 - Lightly sprinkling pens with water or establishing shelterbelts has shown success in reducing the amount of fugitive dust leaving a facility.